What does OneSky do?

 What is the status of your work in Chinese orphanages?

 We are working just as hard as we always have to ensure that institutionalized children all over China have a loving adult in their daily lives.
-These efforts include supporting model centers, Seed Centers where, through our Chinese sister organization, Chunhui Children, we help smaller orphanages create programs of their own, and our ongoing effort (announced in 2010) to help orphanages take on the responsibility for the funding and operations of their programs.
+These efforts include supporting Model Centers and Seed Centers where, through our Chinese sister organization, Chunhui Children, we help smaller orphanages create programs of their own.

 When the Chinese take over funding for centers OneSky established, what role does OneSky play?

-Besides supporting the operations of national model centers, through our senior training team, we offer ongoing training and guidance for orphanage staff and administrators.
-In addition, OneSky runs an active, national online learning community, 1jiaren.org, that connects caregivers all over China and provides online education for professional growth.
+Besides supporting the operations of national Model Centers, through our senior training team, we offer ongoing training and guidance for orphanage staff and administrators across the country.
+We also run an active, national online learning community, 1jiaren.org, that connects caregivers all over China and provides online education for professional growth.

 How long will you continue your work in Chinese orphanages?